 OpenLM is a license management tool that provides application usage monitoring for a variety of concurrent license servers.
 OpenLM provides an embedded Firebird database as part of the software installation.
-It also supports different types of external databases, such as MS-SQL, Oracle and MySQL.
+It also supports different types of external databases, such as MS-SQL and MySQL.
 This document is intended for system administrators who wish to perform an OpenLM database migration from the default Firebird database to the MySQL database.
 It elaborates the process and tools required for such a migration.
 This document is closely related to the Guide to OpenLM Data Migration Tool, OpenLM Database Configuration Form and Backing Up Your OpenLM DB documents, which are recommended for further reading.

 Back up the database